Previous

 Purchase

-Either way, the sooner you repay your loan, the less it’ll cost you in total.
+And, with most bridging loans being provided without an Early Repayment Charge (ERC) added, the sooner you repay your loan, the less it’ll cost you in accrued interest.

 Renovation

-If you’ve used all of your cash on your deposit, you could theoretically cover the cost of renovation with unsecured borrowing, such as credit cards.
-But you should think hard about whether to take on this risk, and how much this will cost you in interest while you’re waiting to sell the property.
+You could theoretically cover the cost of renovation with unsecured borrowing, such as credit cards.
+But you should think carefully about whether to take the risk, and how much this will cost you in interest while you’re waiting to sell the property.

 Articles on our website are designed to be useful for our customers, and potential customers.
 A variety of different topics are covered, touching on legal, taxation, financial, and practical issues.
 However, we offer no warranty or assurance that the content is accurate in all respects, and you should not therefore act in reliance on any of the information presented here.
 We would always recommend that you consult with qualified professionals with specific knowledge of your circumstances before proceeding (for example: a solicitor, surveyor or accountant, as the case may be).